Kenora Miner and News: History

-Following the town's name change in 1905, the paper was renamed the Kenora Miner and News in March of 1906.
+Following the town's name change in 1905, the paper was renamed the Kenora Miner and News in March 1906.
 Earngey would be the majority owner and manager/editor of the newspaper until his death in 1939.
 The newspaper again went through several ownership changes until being acquired by Stuart King in 1952 who moved the newspaper to six-day a week publication, in 1960 he also acquired the competing Daily Reminder.

 In November 1973, Bowes Publishers purchased the newspaper and the name of the paper was changed again in 1977 to the Daily Miner and News.
 The Kenora Enterprise, which began publishing in 1996, was brought into the Daily Miner and News fold in July 2003.

 In 2020, the Miner won its first-ever National Newspaper Award.
 Editor Ryan Stelter won the Claude Ryan Award for editorial writing.

+On May 27, 2024, Postmedia announced it would sell the Kenora Miner and News to Kevin Klein.